 Not a doctor but interested in return to work?
 We have two similar studies running concurrently for all healthcare professionals!

 - The first is investigating the relationship between autonomy and experience of return to work, please take the survey here.

 - The second is assessing the needs of health workers and their experiences of training, please take the survey here.

-Discover more information about our return to work training courses for doctors.
+Discover more information about our mental health training for GPs.